Little Hunter Farm's Training Philosophy

 A well-rounded rider possesses a knowledge of horses and the ability to handle and care for them outside of the arena.
 Under the supervision of an educated eye, we offer training from basic handling, grooming and tacking to more advanced horsemanship instruction.

-For safety reasons, riders may not work alone with horses until they have received the required training and been evaluated for their proficiency to independently groom and tack.
+For safety reasons, riders may not work alone with horses until they have received the required training and have been evaluated for their proficiency to independently groom and tack.
 Horsemanship instruction can be added to regularly scheduled lessons.

 Do students have to own their own horse?